 The owl’s eyes watch over all onlookers.

-Kent says ‘Courage’ was exhibited at Richards, an upscale retailer in Greenwich, Connecticut, and the painting was hanging above men’s wear.
+Karen says ‘Courage’ was exhibited at Richards, an upscale retailer in Greenwich, Connecticut, and the painting was hanging above men’s wear.
 The staff says ‘Courage’ watched over them.

-Kent’s show, ‘The Majestic Owl’ ran from August 25 through October 25, 2017, and featured 25 paintings, many of which sold.
+Karen’s show, ‘The Majestic Owl’ ran from August 25 through October 25, 2017, and featured 25 paintings, many of which sold.

 Kent’s Majestic Owls